-For the vast majority of people looking to dispose of sensitive documents, having a shred at home option makes sense.
-However, there are a few unique situations where using a professional shredding service may be more convenient and/or economical:
+For the vast majority of people looking to dispose of sensitive documents, your own shredder makes sense.
+However, in a few cases using a commercial shredding service could be easier and/or more economical.
+Such as:

-- You're moving and suddenly have a large volume of documents you need to shred all at once.
+- You're moving and suddenly have lots of documents you must shred all at once.

-- You run an office that produces a lot of documents that need to be shredded regularly.
+- Your office churns out lots of documents that must be shredded regularly.

-- You need to provide clients with an official certificate of destruction to prove you've destroyed their personal information.
+- You need an official certificate of destruction to prove that you've destroyed the items in question.

 Step 2A: How Much Security do you Need, is Cross-Cut Enough?

-Security is the one and only reason for buying a shredder, so it makes sense that this would be the primo factor to consider.
-Most shredders on the market are either cross-cut or micro-cut, with older strip cut models becoming all but obsolete.
+Security is the reason to buy a shredder, so the way your shredder works is the main factor to consider.
+Most shredders on the market today are either cross-cut or micro-cut; older strip cut models are close to obsolete.

-Cross-cut models produce shreds that are about 1.5 inches long and 1/8 of an inch wide.
-Although this is technically big enough to retain some usable information if you're very unlucky, and an overly zealous thief with a lot of time on their hands could theoretically reconstruct a cross-cut shredded document, in a real world functional sense cross-cut provides plenty of security for the vast majority of people.
-Its only real weakness is credit cards, which we found produced distinctive enough shards to be picked out from the rest of the refuse, and could be stitched back together.
-However, for most people shredding credit cards is such an uncommon task that it wouldn't be arduous to do it by hand, or to split the credit card shreds into a couple different garbage bags.
+Cross-cut models spit out shreds that are about 1.5 inches long and 1/8 of an inch wide.
+These strips are technically big enough so that a zealous thief with a lot of time on their hands and a big enough incentive could reconstruct a cross-cut shredded document.
+In the real world cross-cut shredding provides plenty of security for the vast majority of people.
+One real weakness for a cross-cut shredder is credit cards, which exit the machine in distinctive shards that can be picked out from the rest of the refuse and assembled back together.
+However, for most people shredding credit cards is such an infrequent task that it's not hard do it by hand and/or split the shreds into different garbage bags.

-Micro-Cut models out do their cross-cut brethren by producing confetti sized shreds that are about 1/8 inch by 1/4 inch.
-This is all but unreadable, and would be nearly impossible to piece back together.
-You should opt for micro-cut if you shred a lot documents that would be worth the painstaking effort of piecing them back together.
+Micro-Cut models out-perform cross-cut machines by producing confetti sized shreds that are about 1/8 inch by 1/4 inch.
+The shreds are nearly unreadable and would be almost impossible to piece back together.
+You should opt for micro-cut if you shred a lot of documents that would be worth the painstaking effort of piecing them back together.
 People that work in high profile law firms, or produce financial statements that could be very valuable in the wrong hands, come to mind.
-You would also want to opt for micro-cut if you frequently shred credit cards.
-However, if you're wealthy enough to be shredding credit cards on a regular basis, you probably just have your butler cut them into tiny pieces with his silver scissors..
+Micro-cut makes sense if you frequently shred credit cards.
+However, if you're wealthy enough to be shredding credit cards on a frequent basis, you can probably have your butler cut them into tiny pieces with his silver scissors..

 Step 3: How Much do you Need to Shred?

 Your average shredding volume dictates how much you need to spend on a shredder.
-If you only shred a few sheets at a time a few times a day, you can easily get away with a more inexpensive, low capacity model.
+If you only shred a few sheets at a time a few times a day, you can easily get away with a less expansive, low capacity model.
 The AmazonBasics 6-Sheet Cross-Cut is a great cross-cut option, and the Bonsaii DocShred C156-C Micro-Cut is great if you need the added security of micro-cut.

 Step 4: Consider Where you're Going to Put your Shredder

-If you want to keep your shredder hidden away under a desk, it is nice to have a pull-out drawer style bin so you can empty it without having to bend over and move things around.
-It is also a plus to have a larger bin so you don't have to empty it as frequently.
-If your shredder is going to be easily accessible, then a sit on top model that requires lifting and removing the shredding unit to get to the bin won't be too much of a hassle.
+If you plan to stash your shredder under a desk, it's a good idea to have a pull-out drawer style bin so you can empty it without having to move things around.
+It is also good to have a larger bin so you don't have to empty it frequently.

 Step 5: Consider Noise Levels

-For most home users the average shredding session will be short enough to deal with the annoying noises emitted by most shredders.
-However, if you are particularly sensitive to noise, or have easily irritable office mates, you may want to opt for one of the models that we found to be less irritating.
-Unfortunately, this generally means spending a little extra money.
-Our testers felt the Fellowes Powershred 79Ci and the AmazonBasics 12-Sheet Micro-Cut were relatively easy on the ears.
+For most home shredders the average session will be fast enough to deal with the annoying noises emitted by most shredders.
+However, if you are particularly sensitive to noise, or have easily irritated office mates, you may want to consider a model that we found to be less noisy.
+Not surprisingly, this generally bumps up the price.
+Our testers liked the Fellowes Powershred 79Ci and the AmazonBasics 12-Sheet Micro-Cut for being easier on the ears.
 See our main shredder review for a video of all our shredders humming away.